Skip to content

 Dr Michael Hallsworth

-Dr Michael Hallsworth is Managing Director of BIT Americas.
-Before his current role, Michael led BIT's global work on health and tax for five years.
-Michael was previously a Senior Policy Advisor in the Cabinet Office of the UK government and has in-depth experience of both policy development and service…
+Dr Michael Hallsworth is BIT's Chief Behavioural Scientist.
+Before his current role, Michael was Managing Director of BIT Americas and previously led BIT's global work on health and tax.
+Earlier in his career, Michael was a Senior Policy Advisor in the Cabinet Office of the UK government and has in-depth…

 • Person